davidKercher170/AnomalyDetection/README.md

 ---

 ## Autoencoder
 Autoencoders are neural networks used for unsupervised learning of efficient codings, primarily for the purpose of dimensionality reduction.
-They work by encoding the input into a compressed representation and then decoding it to recreate the original input, which helps in learning the intrinsic structure of the data. (https://www.science.org/doi/10.1126/science.1127647)
+They work by encoding the input into a compressed representation and then decoding it to recreate the original input, which helps in learning the intrinsic structure of the data (https://www.science.org/doi/10.1126/science.1127647).
+When we deconstruct and then reconstruct datapoints, we designate anomalies as datapoints that the model cannot accurately reconstruct.
+This is the process I use for Anomaly Detection, where I search for datapoints with reconstruction loss greater than $\alpha \sigma$, where $\alpha \in (1,2)$ is a chosen parameter and $\sigma$ is the standard deviation of the reconstruction loss across all datapoints.

 ---